 With the first-generation AirPods, you had to use the default double tap gesture on the left or right earpiece to activate Siri before you could start talking.
-But with second-generation AirPods, all you have to do is say "Hey Siri" and the digital assistant will be ready to respond to the words that follow.
+But with second-generation AirPods and AirPods Pro, all you have to do is say "Hey Siri" and the digital assistant will be ready to respond to the words that follow.

-You can still use the double-tap gesture to summon Siri on the new AirPods if you prefer, but you should find the immediacy of using the "Hey Siri" invocation a lot more convenient if you tend to be working with your hands when you're wearing Apple's wireless earbuds.
+You can still use the double-tap gesture on the new AirPods or set the press-and-hold gesture on Airpods Pro to summon Siri if you prefer, but you should find the immediacy of using the "Hey Siri" invocation a lot more convenient if you tend to be working with your hands when you're wearing Apple's wireless earbuds.

 Siri can be used with your AirPods to control your music, ask queries, make phone calls, and check the status of your AirPods.
 At the bottom of this article is a quick list of commands to get you started.